Patrolin/jblow-darker/README.md

 `Ctrl+Shift+P tokens` to view which token is responsible for which color

 ## Publish
 https://code.visualstudio.com/api/working-with-extensions/publishing-extension

+1) Update `CHANGELOG.md`

+2) Update version number in `package.json`

-Check which files will be published:
+2) Check which files will be published:

 `vsce package`

-Publish to VS marketplace:
+3) Publish to VS marketplace:

 `vsce publish`